Towards U(N|M) knot invariant from ABJM theory: Torus knot matrix model

 The coefficient $c_{\lambda,Q}^\mu$ can be determined by the Frobenius formula for the Schur and power sum polynomials,

 where $\chi_\lambda$ and $C_\mu$ are the character and the conjugacy class for the symmetric group, and the coefficient $z_\mu$ is given by $z_\mu = \prod_j \mu_j! \, j^{\mu_j}$.
 Thus we have

 Since the Rosso--Jones formula (\ref{RJ_formula}) is obtained from the representation theoretical point of view, it is natural to think that there is a similar formula even for supergroup theories.
-Actually supersymmetric polynomials obey the same Frobenius formula (\ref{Frobenius_formula}) by definition~\cite{Bars:1982ps}.
-Therefore we obtain the Adams operation for $\U(N|N)$ theory with the same coefficient (\ref{Adams_coeff}),
+Actually supersymmetric polynomials obey the same Frobenius formula (\ref{Frobenius_formula}) by definition~\cite{Bars:1982ps}: Let $\U(x,y)$ be a diagonal $\U(N+M)$ matrix, and given an expansion of the $\U(N+M)$ character in terms of the power sum polynomial $\Tr U(x,y)^n$ as